IsnTkinter/tkinter_doc/caw.rst

         :arg disabledstipple:
         :arg disabledwidth:
         :arg fill:
                 The default appearance of an oval's interior is transparent, and a value of fill='' will select this behavior.
-You can also set this option to any color and the interior of the ellipse will be filled with that color; see Section 5.3, “Colors”.
+You can also set this option to any color and the interior of the ellipse will be filled with that color; Voir :ref:`couleurs`.
         :arg offset:
                 Stipple pattern offset of the interior.
 See Section 5.14, “Matching stipple patterns”.
         :arg outline: